-In addition to use of the land use agreements in zones 1 and 2, the management plan for future PCSs shall include the following procedure.
+In addition to use of the land use agreements in zones 1 and 2 of the Golf Course Well, the management plan for future PCSs shall include the following procedure for the Club House Well, Golf Course Well, and Thads Peak Well.

 - 1. Update the PCS inventory periodically with new PCSs that have moved into the DWSP zones. - 2.
 Identify the hazards at new PCSs and include new PCSs in the prioritized inventory. - 3.
-Assess current controls in place at new PCSs. - 4.
-Plan land management strategies for new PCSs as necessary and implement the same strategies listed for the management program for existing PCSs.
+Assess current controls in place at new PCSs.

+4. Plan land management strategies for new PCSs as necessary and implement the same strategies listed for the management program for existing PCSs.